 The best demos are brief, avoid redundancy, and above all, show you can act and tell a story– not just “make voices.”
 It should sound professionally produced, not home made or amateur.

 A good way to gauge your readiness for making a demo is to listen to other demos in the market you are targeting.
 This will tell you if you are ballpark for this, or if you need to keep working at your voice acting more before taking the financial leap.

 To prep for making a demo, listen to the demos of currently working voice actors posted on their own or their agents’ websites.
 Google them, and learn from their demos (some as lessons in what not to do!).
-Your demo must be competitive with theirs if you want professional (union) work.
+Your demo- acting and production- must sound competitive by comparison.
 You won’t be just copying what they do– yours should be uniquely yours– but they will give you a ballpark of what to shoot for.